michalkorzen/lumira-sankey-advanced/README.md

 Limitations
 -------------------------------------------
+* Paths above 10 nodes are cut (only 10 first nodes are displayed)
-Filtering works on array of paths contexts.
+* Filtering works on array of paths contexts.
 Be aware that only visible paths may be filtered/excluded (tricky while using ranking)

 Credits
 -------------------------------------------